Location

 Location Description

 JMU’s East Africa Field School (EAFS) takes place amidst the extraordinary geographic and cultural diversity of Tanzania and Kenya.
 Tanzania and Kenya possess impressive geographic features, such as a portion of the Great Rift Valley, savannas teeming with wildlife, Africa’s tallest mountain (glacier-topped Mt.
 Kilimanjaro), stunning coastal regions and coral reefs, additional biodiversity hotspots in the forms of salt and freshwater lakes (including Lake Victoria, Africa’s largest lake), arable highlands rich with volcanic soils, and much more.
-With 120+ socio-linguistic groups in Tanzania and 40+ socio-linguistic groups in Kenya, Kiswahili has served as a language of unification.
+With 120+ socio-linguistic groups in Tanzania and 40+ socio-linguistic groups in Kenya, Swahili has served as a language of unification.
 EAFS begins in Dar es Salaam, a hub of industry and international activity and among Africa’s largest cities, with a population of over 4 million people.
 Dar is home to the University of Dar es Salaam, the oldest university in Tanzania.
-Most East Africans live in smaller towns and rural areas, but remain connected in many ways to the towns and big cities, as we shall experience throughout the program.
+While many East Africans live in smaller towns and rural areas, they remain connected to larger towns and big cities, as we shall experience throughout the program.

 Director